 One of the world's youngest countries thanks to its relatively isolated position, New Zealand was first settled by Polynesians around 1300CE, making it one of the last large land masses settled by humans.
 In 1769, James Cook circumnavigated and charted New Zealand’s coasts, eventually prompting a steady wave of European migration.
 In 1907, New Zealand became a self-governing dominion and today it's an independent nation with a well-educated and well-travelled population of more than four million inhabitants.

 Enjoying a scenic cruise is an ideal way to see the bulk of its 15,000-kilometre coastline, and New Zealand's compact land mass means it is only an overnight journey to each distinctive region.

 A number of cruise lines provide a variety of cruising itineraries around New Zealand.
 Visitors can explore the country aboard luxury lines such as Crystal Cruises, Oceania, Orion, Seabourn, Regent Seven Seas, Silver Seas, and Hapag-Lloyd.
-Other big-ship cruisers include lines such as Celebrity Cruises, Cunard, P&O Australia, Princess, Royal Caribbean and Holland America Line.
+Other big-ship cruisers include lines such as Celebrity Cruises, Cunard, P&O Australia, Princess Cruises, Royal Caribbean International and Holland America Line.